-A comparison of CO2 and fuel consumption data of CLdN and its seven main peers reported under the European Commission's Monitoring, Reporting and Verification (EU-MRV) Regulation revealed the following:
+A comparison of CO2 and fuel consumption data of CLdN and its main peers reported under the European Commission's Monitoring, Reporting and Verification (EU-MRV) Regulation for 2022 revealed the following:

-- With a weighted average emission for our fleet of 36 g CO2/tonne-km, CLdN emitted 17% less greenhouse gas per tonne of cargo carried than our nearest competitor. - CLdN operates the youngest fleet with an average vessel age of 12.7 years compared to the peer group average of 17.2 years. - Our average CO2 emissions per vessel declined every year despite a 25% increase in transport work2 over the same period. - CLdN operates the second most technically efficient fleet (from a vessel design standpoint) and leads the average Annual Efficiency Rating per vessel for the peer group. - We also had the leading average Energy Efficiency Operating Index per vessel by a significant margin - indicating the most efficient operation of its fleet among the peers.
+- With a weighted average emission for our fleet of 36g CO2/tonne-km, CLdN emitted 24% less greenhouse gas per tonne of cargo carried than our nearest competitor. - CLdN operates the youngest fleet with an average vessel age of 11 years compared to the peer group average of 16.5 years.